 (2) The annual financial statements of the System (which may be included in the annual audit of the City) prepared in accordance with accounting principles generally accepted in the United States of America and audited in accordance with auditing standards generally accepted in the United States of America.
 If there are no accounting principles generally accepted in the United States of America at the time the annual financial statements are prepared, then the annual financial statements shall be prepared in accordance with State law.
-If there are no auditing standards generally accepted in the United States of America at the time the annual financial statements are audited, then the annual financial statements shall be audited in accordance with State law.
+If there are no auditing standards generally accepted in the United States of America at the United States of America at the United States of America at the time the annual financial statements are prepared, then the annual financial statements are no auditing standards generally accepted in the United States of America at the time the annual financial statements are audited, then the annual financial statements shall be audited in accordance with State law.